hiro4669/relay_server/README.md

 ## WebSocket
 If you use JavaScript(JS), you cannot use TCP Connection directly, instead you need to use WebSocket to send/receive data on the fly. wserver.py is the server program that allows us to connect with WebSocket.
-In wserver.py, it is waiting for two kinds of connections using *Paths* ("/" and "WebSocketClient") that corresponds to *Channel* in TCP Connection examples.
+In wserver.py, it is waiting for two kinds of connections using *Paths* ("/" and "/websocket") that corresponds to *Channel* in TCP Connection examples.
+If you want to add more connections, you can register a new Path and the handler that will handle the new Path(Channel).